ever-been/everDoc/src/book/markdown/deployment.md

 Only the first two configuration options are needed, rest of options have sane defaults.

-*Direct connect scenario*
+#### Direct connect scenario

-:	The cluster will be formed by directly connection nodes.
+The cluster will be formed by directly connection nodes.

 	been.cluster.mapstore.db.hostname=mongodb.example.com
 	mongodb.hostname=mongodb.example.com